akf0676/packet-react/Chapter_03/README.md

 Props can be accessed by `this.props`,  if anything in the parent's props changes, React will make sure that changes are flown downstream and will ew-render the componet tree.

 ## Props Validation
 To validates Props, use the PropTypes, this will help ensure that the components are used correctly.
+PropTypes are only checked in development, to check the assumptions we are making about components are being met.

+Along with standard types, it is also possible to validate custom types.
+See Example in Chapter 03 Commit  Chapter 03 - Props and PropTypes
+Custom PropType Validation with Warning Message for Headings [e7c20cf]